-Proposed Amended Text Amendment
+Proposed Ordinance Amendment

-The attached amended draft ordinance amendment proposes a third option that would allow up to 75 children in day care centers on residential parcels at least 1.5 acres in size, that are at the intersection of a major thoroughfare and another street, and subject to minimum building setbacks to the property lines to ensure adequate setback from other residential uses.
+The suggested ordinance amendment proposes a third option that would allow up to 75 children in day care centers on residential parcels:

+- At least 1.5 acres in size with at least 200 feet of frontage on a major thoroughfare, - Located at the intersection of a major thoroughfare and another street, and - Subject to minimum building setbacks to the property lines to ensure adequate setback from other residential uses.

 To further ensure that any adjacent existing single family residential properties are adequately separated from the proposed daycare, any buildings shall be setback from the property lines a distance that is equal to what is required in the zoning district, but in no case, less than 25 feet from any property line.
 Special Land Use consideration by the Planning Commission and the required public hearing would be required for this option, as it applies to all commercial day care facilities proposed in residential districts.
 These changes are found in the attached new Section C.

-Amendments since the first draft include the reduction in the number of adults cared for in the residential districts where property abuts certain non-residential districts (from a maximum of 60 adults to a maximum 25 adults).
-Please reference the changes in Section D of the draft ordinance changes.
+An amendment recommended by the Planning Commission following review of the first draft includes a reduction in the number of adults cared for in adult day care centers in residential districts where property abuts certain non-residential districts.
+The recommendation includes reducing the number of people cared for from a maximum of 60 adults as the ordinance currently permits to a maximum 25 adults.
+This change can be found in Section D of the draft ordinance.